babanomania/PiDash/README.md

   Then, Open [http://192.168.0.109:8080](http://192.168.0.109:8080) with your browser where 192.168.0.109 is your PI's ip.

-  note: Here running the build command is an important step, it will build the project to run faster, once you run this step, the application can be run anytime using the start command

 - For updating the code use the below command

   ```bash